 HR Excellence in Research Award for Leeds Beckett

-Leeds Beckett University has received the European Commission HR Excellence in Research award, in recognition of its continued commitment to the career development and management of its research staff.
+Leeds Beckett University has successfully retained the European Commission HR Excellence in Research Award (first awarded to the University in July 2015), in recognition of its continued commitment to the career development and management of its research staff.

-The award was assessed by a panel comprising of the European Commission, the Concordat Strategy Group, Vitae, the UK Research Staff Association and the Equality Challenge Unit.
-This award acknowledges Leeds Beckett’s commitment to achieving the principles of the Concordat to Support the Career Development of Researchers and the European Charter for Researchers.
+The award acknowledges Leeds Beckett’s commitment to achieving the seven principles of the Concordat to Support the Career Development of Researchers:

-Kathryn Brown, Head of the University Research Office, noted that achieving and contributing to this award jointly with HR emphasised the commitment and resources that our University has made available to researchers.
+Kathryn Brown, Head of the Graduate School, noted that achieving and contributing to this award jointly with HR emphasised the commitment and resources that our University has made available to researchers.
 The award is a valuable accolade in attracting future research funding both European and International.